How to Choose the Right Business Coach for Therapists

 Helpful support at this stage includes:

-• Setting fees based on real financial needs
+• Setting fees based on your actual financial needs — not what feels "safe"

 • Understanding expenses, taxes, and income goals